 This is the situation all too often in our fair isle – the weekend arrives… and so do the rainclouds.
 Depending on your children’s ages and interests, there are lots of things to do with kids in Waterford on a rainy day!

-Waterford Treasures – an award winning museum and popular visitor attraction in the city.
+In the Viking Triangle in Waterford, there are three award-winning museums within a few paces of each other which are popular visitor attractions in the city.
 The Museum celebrates the ethnic, cultural and religious diversity of all who contributed to the making of Waterford, from Viking and Norman times, through medieval and recent Irish history right up to the present.

-Treasures of Viking Waterford, at Reginald’s Tower – Situated at the apex of the Viking Triangle in Waterford’s historic city centre, Reginald’s Tower is home to an exciting exhibition that uses a superb collection of historic and archaeological artefacts to tell the story of Waterford’s Viking heritage.
-A circular defense tower built at the beginning of the 13th century and used at various stages in its rich history as a mint, a prison and a military store, it is Waterford’s most recognisable landmark.
+Step inside Viking Waterford at the massive stone fortress Reginald’s Tower at the apex of the Viking Triangle, which houses Waterford’s Viking Treasures and gives the history of viking involvement in Waterford.
+A circular defence tower built at the beginning of the 13th century and used at various stages in its rich history as a mint, a prison and a military store, it is Waterford’s most recognisable landmark.

-Treasures of Georgian Waterford at the Bishop’s Palace – The Bishop’s Palace charts the history of Waterford from 1700 to 1970 and gives a wonderful insight into the history of what was up to the 1750s, Ireland’s second city.
-Waterford city boasts the finest collection of 18th century architecture of any city in Ireland outside of Dublin and its great legacy from the period is its elegant silverware and, of course, fine glassmaking.
+At the 1743 Bishop’s Palace, you can follow the story of Waterford city and its people from 1700 up to 1970 and get a wonderful insight into the history of what was up to the 1750s, Ireland’s second city.
+Take a breather and relax in the stunning gardens surrounding the Bishop’s Palace.
 Visitors to the Bishop’s Palace will see the oldest piece of Waterford Crystal in the world – a decanter made in the 1780’s.

 Also worth a visit is Waterford County Museum, Dungarvan, which hosts a permanent display on the history of Waterford County and admission is free.
 The Museum has a display case devoted to children, containing Victorian/Edwardian clothes, books etc. They also have a handling area where kids can hold replicas of Norman swords, helmets, tools etc

-What better way is there to spend a wet morning/afternoon, than a trip to your local library (Waterford City Library & Waterford County Library).
+What better way is there to spend a wet morning/afternoon, than a trip to your local library?
+All libraries in the county have a junior section.
+This is a great idea for a rainy afternoon – go and read with the children or take part in many of the free events and activities that take place.
 Maybe catch some free story-telling, and let the kids borrow some books to take home and read.
+Make sure to check out library opening times before you make plans!

 Sometimes, you have just got to get out and get wet!